henri/add2pinboard/README.md

 I found that after starting this project.
 Maybe a next step is to just fork that and add some additional functionality like the ability to add

+IMPORTANT NOTE : This tool can cause data destruction as for a specific URL it will overwite tags, description and title!